CLRX/CLRX-mirror/doc/GcnInstrsMtbuf.md

 ### Instructions by opcode

-List of the MTBUF instructions by opcode (GCN 1.0/1.1):
+List of the MTBUF instructions by opcode:

  Opcode     |GCN 1.0|GCN 1.1|GCN 1.2| Mnemonic
 ------------|-------|-------|-------|---------------------------